qdot/obs-qrcode-video-sync/README.md

 Now you can!

+## Overview

 ![Crimsonland with QRCode Overlay](./img/demo.png)

 The premise is fairly simple.
-The streamer uses an OBS Browser Overlay that generates a QRCode.
+The streamer uses an OBS Browser Overlay that generates a QRCode based on commands sent to a simulated device in Intiface Central.
 This QRCode is then shown somewhere in their video stream.

 Meanwhile, viewers use one of the multiple capture methods provided to scrape the stream and interpret the QRCode, allowing them to follow the haptic action as it happens, in sync with the video stream.

 The project is consists of 2 parts: